BenLorantfy/nestjs-zod/MIGRATION.md

 ### [BREAKING] `getZodError` on `ZodValidationException` / `ZodSerializationException` returns `unknown` instead of `ZodError`

-In order to support both zod v3 and zod v4, which have different error classes, `getZodError` was changed to return `unknown`.
-This means you'll have to use an `instanceof` check after calling `getZodError()`
+`nestjs-zod` v5 allows you to "bring your own zod", which includes zod v3, zod v4, and zod mini.
+It can even work with validation libraries other than zod, as-long as there's a `parse` method on the schema.

+This means `getZodError` may return many error types, depending on what version of zod you bring.

+Because of this, it's been changed to return `unknown`.
+The type of the zod error can be narrowed using `instanceof` checks, as shown below:

 ```ts
 import { ZodError as ZodErrorV3 } from 'zod/v3';